ExpediaGroup/shunting-yard/README.md

 ### Selecting tables to monitor

-Shunting Yard by default will not replicate any table unless few tables are selected using `source-table-filter`.
-For example, if you wanted Shunting Yard to only monitor two tables, `test_database.test_table_1` and `test_database.test_table_2` you can configure it as follows:
+Shunting Yard by default will not replicate any tables unless they are selected using a `source-table-filter`.
+For example, if you want Shunting Yard to only monitor two tables, `test_database.test_table_1` and `test_database.test_table_2` you can configure it as follows:

     source-table-filter:
       table-names: